nfriedrich00/rimco/user_tests.md

 #### Visualize some data

-Before driving outside, let's check the battery status, which is published on the `battery_percentage` topic.
+Before driving outside, let's check the battery status, which is published on the `battery/percentage` topic.

 #### Let the robot drive